Ashlalala/aajonusnet/md/QNA/Q&A Of June 22, 2003.md

 Q: [unintelligible]

-A: Well, Laurie ate a lot of high meat and it didn't remove those tumors.
+A: Well, Lori ate a lot of high meat and it didn't remove those tumors.
 The breast tumor it did, but the tumor of the kidney, the adrenaline, the hip bone, it didn't remove that.
 The fecal matter did quite fast.
 Okay, in that meat you just let meat oxidize with a lot of bacteria and it stinks like beef.

 Q: [unintelligible].